 1950s and 1960s

 Miss Evelyn Butterworth, already a teacher at St Mary’s, became Headmistress in 1957.
 The school curriculum was modified to focus on junior girls studying for the Common Entrance Examination.
-This would give the girls to have the opportunity to go on to boarding schools or to take the 11+ examination before entering local grammar schools.
+This gave the girls the opportunity to go on to boarding schools or to take the 11+ examination before entering local grammar schools.

 By 1965, girls were enjoying swimming lessons at the garrison pool and the structure of the school was changing.
 St Mary’s ceased to take boarders in order to concentrate on the day students, and five years later the school became an educational trust with a dedicated and active Board of Governors.